Integrated Writing 2

 Summarize the points made in the lecture, being sure to explain how they challenge specific arguments made in the reading passage.

 Many students find it helpful to organize their notes with a “T-Chart.”
 On one side of the T chart, write down the main points from the reading.
 On the other side of the T-Chart, write down the corresponding points found in the listening.
 Even though the reading passage reappears on your screen while you write, taking notes on the reading is important.
-It can help you focus during the listening and give you something to listen for.
+If you can quickly refer to your notes instead of spending longer periods of time rereading the passage during the writing time, you will be able to spend more time writing.

 This is a sample T-Chart that could be used to show the points made in the example task.

-The second response is a high response because all of the main points are addressed, and the emphasis is on summarizing the listening and comparing it to the article, rather than summarizing every detail mentioned in both.
+The second response is a high-mid response (about a 4) because all of the main points are addressed, and the emphasis is on summarizing the listening and comparing it to the article, rather than summarizing every detail mentioned in both.
+The writer also does not include any outside information or opinions.

 In order to receive a high score on this section, you need to answer the question by writing about the important points from the reading and listening in a clear and accurate way.